Love Island 2020 music – all the songs featured on the winter series soundtrack

 Which artists had been featured on the final collection of Love Island?

-The 2019 collection of Love Island featured various widespread songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.
+The 2019 collection of Love Island featured quite a lot of common songs together with Energy by Little Combine, the Jonas Brothers’ single Sucker and Lizzo’s smash hit Juice.

-Unknown artists have gained recognition prior to now after their songs had been performed throughout earlier Love Island episodes.
-‘Lost Without You’ by Freya Ridings shot up the charts after being featured within the 2018 collection of the present.

 Love Island continues weeknights and Sundays at 9pm on ITV2.